yeungpinghei/yeungpinghei.github.io/README.md

 May 11, 2023</p>

 ## What is GAMM?
-Generalized Additive Mixed Models (GAMMs) are an extension of Generalized Linear Mixed Models (GLMMs) that allow for more flexible modeling of nonlinear relationships between the response variable and the predictor variables.
+Generalized Additive Mixed Models <a href="https://www.taylorfrancis.com/books/mono/10.1201/9781315370279/generalized-additive-models-simon-wood">(GAMMs; Wood 2017)</a> are an extension of Generalized Linear Mixed Models (GLMMs) that allow for more flexible modeling of nonlinear relationships between the response variable and the predictor variables.

+It is a very useful tatistical tool to analyze dynamic data in sociophonetics.
+Plenty of recent studies have made use of GAMM to analyze vowel formants, pitch, articulatory measurements, etc.
+In this tutorial, I will show you a step-by-step guide on how GAMM works using my data on Hong Kong English as an example.

 GAMMs use smooth functions, such as splines or smoothing splines, to model the nonlinear relationships.
 The "additive" component of GAMMs refers to the fact that each smooth function is added to a linear predictor that includes the other predictor variables.
 This means that the smooth functions are independent of each other and do not interact with each other.